lowRISC/opentitan/hw/ip/spi_host/doc/dv/index.md

 for V1 only ReadStd, WriteStd and CmdOnly has been implemented.

-The agent monitor will capture both the outgoing host transactions where it creates an item for the device sequence and for the scoreboard to check agains the configuration. and the incoming device transactions where it will capture the response items and forward them to another tlm_analysis_port in the host scoreboard.
+The agent monitor will capture both the outgoing host transactions where it creates an item for the device sequence and for the scoreboard to check against the configuration. and the incoming device transactions where it will capture the response items and forward them to another tlm_analysis_port in the host scoreboard.